enkidevs/curriculum/regular-expressions/introduction/intro-to-regular-expressions/regex-why-learn-regex-ii.md

 ---
 ## Practice

-Regex can be used to ??? a users' username.
+Regex can be used to ???  usernames.

 * validate
 * update